Enjoy this post? Save and share!

 The Ceptiks Universal Adapater Kit comes with 6 different plugs to be used around the world.
 It also has two USB ports for charging phones and electronics.

-According to the US State Department, US citizens don’t need a tourist visa to travel to Costa Rica as long as your stay is less than 180 days.
+According to the US State Department, US citizens do not need a tourist visa to travel to Costa Rica as long as your stay is less than 180 days.
 You must have validity left on your US passport for your entire stay and you need at least one blank page in your passport for them to stamp.

 Costa Rica Fact: US Passport holders do not need a visa to travel to Costa Rica as long as they don't stay for more than 180 days.